Moosup, Connecticut

-Moosup is a village and census-designated place (CDP) in the town of Plainfield, Connecticut in the United States.
-The population was 3,231 at the 2010 census.
+Moosup is a village and census-designated place (CDP) in the town of Plainfield, Connecticut, in the United States.
+The population was 3,166 at the 2024 census.

 History

-Moosup is named after the Native American sachem Maussup/Moosup of the Narragansett Tribe.
-The town wherein the village of Moosup is located was established a decade after Sachem Maussup's death at the hands of Mohawk forces.
+Moosup is named after Sachem Maussup or Moosup (1623-1676) of the Narragansett Indians.
+The town was established in 1689 a little more than a decade after Maussup's death at the hands of Mohawks.